Code-Institute-Submissions/savasana_yoga/README.md

 As Gitpod is used when developing a project, you will want to set the 'DEVELOPMENT' variable to 'True'

-The remaning variable values will be left blank in this example, but you should enter your value, and not share them with others.
+The remaining variable values will be left blank in this example, but you should enter your value, and not share them with others.

 'SECRET_KEY', 'YOUR_SECRET_KEY'
 'STRIPE_PUBLIC_KEY', 'YOUR_STRIPE_PUBLIC KEY'